phalcon/documentation/docs/new-feature-request.md

 * Submitted/proposed classes/components don't follow the [Single Responsibility Principle][srp]
 * Uses static methods - (not allowed)

-To send a NFR you do not need to provide Zephir or C code or develop the feature.
+To send a NFR you do not need to provide any code or develop the feature.
 New Feature requests explain the goal of the intended implementation and start a discussion on how best to implement it.

 All NFRs should be posted as a new issue on [GitHub][issues].
 Please make sure to use the prefix `[NFR]` in the title of your issue.